buildkite/docs/pages/pipelines/dashboard_walkthrough.md

 Clicking through to a build page shows the full list of jobs and other steps in that build, the information about who triggered the build, and the controls for rebuilding or canceling the build while it's in progress.

 To retry all failed jobs for a build, select the dropdown menu next to the **Rebuild** button, and then select **Retry failed jobs**.
 This option will only appear in the dropdown menu when the build is finished, and there are eligible jobs to retry.
 Eligible jobs include command jobs in the failures tab, with the exception of those already waiting for automatic retries.
-Failed jobs in any synchronously triggered builds are also included in the retry.
+If a pipeline build contains trigger steps, failed jobs in any of its triggered pipelines' builds are also included in the retry.
+Note that this does not apply to builds triggered by steps where the `async` attribute has been set to `true`.

 <%= image "inside-build-page.png", width: 2028/2, height: 880/2, alt: "Inside the build page" %>